hepaestus/ubuntu_club_notes/irc_concepts.md

 Congratulations!!
 You are now connected to the irc server.
 You can now click the "Buddies" Menu item and Select "Join A Chat" from the menu.

-You will no see the "Join a Chat" dialog screen.

 ![Join a Chat Dialog](/images/pidgin_join_a_chat_dialog.png)

-In the Channel Box enter "#aiu_ubuntu_club".
+In the Channel Box enter `#aiu_ubuntu_club`.
 Make sure include the `#` sign.
 All irc channel names start with a `#` sign.

 ![#aiu_ubuntu_club channel](/images/pidgin_aiu_ubuntu_club_channel_window.png)

 You have now joined your first irc channel.
 You will see your username in the right hand panel of the window.
-The topmost name is the name of the **channel admin**.
+The topmost name is the name with a star icon is the name of the **channel admin**.

 If you are the channel admin you might be in the wrong chat room.
 Check your channel name spelling.
-If you see my name *hepaestus* as an admin you are in the correct channel.
-I have entered some irc command to make create a more permanent non-ephemeral channel.
+If you see my name, *hepaestus*, as an admin you are in the correct channel.
+I have entered some irc commands to make the club a more permanent non-ephemeral channel.

 On irc anyone can create a channel, you will be the owner of the channel **while you remain connected** and as long as no one else has started a channel with the same name.
 If you want to have a *more* permanent username and password, or a *more* permanent channel you need to use some magic irc commands.
 Which I will discuss [momentarily](#irc-commands).

 You are now connected to the irc server and have entered a chat channel.
 You can not begin chatting with other users.
 Try saying hello and interacting with your fellow irc channel members.

 You **could** stop here and be done.
 If you do your entire presence on irc will be ephemeral.
 No usernames will be saved, you don't need a password to connect.
-You do not *own* your username any one can use *your* name after you disconnect.
+You do not yet *own* your username and anyone can use *your* name after you disconnect.
 Your channels that you create will also be ephemeral and open to the irc public at large.

 ### Irc Commands

-In order to setup your account on the irc server you will have to enter a few commands directed to the server itself.
-You do this in the channel chat window itself by directing your chats to the server controller called **NickServe**.
+In order to setup your own username and account on the irc server you will have to enter a few commands directed to the server itself.
+You do this in the channel chat window itself by directing your chats to the server controller/user called **NickServe**.

 #### Irc User Registration